Urology Los Angeles Medical Center - Curriculum

 Endourology/Minimally Invasive Urology and General Urology Service

 As part of the General Urology Service residents learn to diagnose and treat common urologic conditions such as lower urinary tract symptoms, erectile dysfunction, and scrotal conditions.
-The residents also learn the techniques of transrectal ultrasound with biopsy of the prostate and flexible cystoscopy.
-In the cystoscopy suite, residents learn Transurethral incision of the prostate (TUIP), transurethral resection of the prostate (TURP), laser TURP.
-In the open OR, residents learn open simple prostatectomy, and treatment of scrotal conditions such as hydrocele and varicocele repair.
+The residents also learn the techniques of transrectal ultrasound with biopsy of the prostate and flexible cystoscopy and vasectomy.
+In the cystoscopy suite, residents learn numerous MIST techniques including transurethral water vapor therapy (REZUM) and prostatic urethral lift (urolift), transurethral incision of the prostate (TUIP), bipolar transurethral resection of the prostate (TURP), laser TURP and HoLEP.
+Residents learn open and robotic simple prostatectomy, and treatment of scrotal conditions such as hydrocele and varicocele repair.

-Junior and chief residents work with Dr. Reyblat and Dr. Tenggardjaja on the Neurourology and Female Urology Service at LAMC.
+Junior and chief residents work with Dr. Reyblat and Dr. Tenggardjaja on the Neurourology and Female Pelvic Medicine & Reconstructive Surgery rotation at LAMC.
 Residents learn the most advanced techniques for the diagnosis of urinary incontinence, voiding dysfunction, chronic pelvic pain, and male sexual dysfunction.
-In addition, the service has special expertise in managing patients with chronic neurologic disorders such as multiple sclerosis, spinal cord injuries, and myelomeningocele..
+In addition, the service has special expertise in managing patients with chronic neurologic disorders such as multiple sclerosis, spinal cord injuries, and transitional care with spina bifida / myelomeningocele.
+Residents gain exposure in the surgical treatment of pelvic organ prolapse, as well.
 At the end of training, residents are expected to be familiar with urodynamic equipment and can perform and interpret various studies in evaluation of incontinence.

-A wide variety of surgical procedures for the treatment of urinary incontinence and voiding dysfunction are performed in this service, including abdominal and vaginal suspensions, sling procedures, collagen injection, reconstructive surgery with bowel segments, and prosthetic surgery.
-Additionally, residents have a generous exposure to the diagnosis, workup, and treatment of male sexual dysfunction.
-The service is also the regional referral center for all cases of penile curvature and Peyronie’s disease as well as various types of urethral stricture disease.
+A wide variety of surgical procedures for the treatment of urinary incontinence and voiding dysfunction are performed in this service, including abdominal and vaginal suspensions, sling procedures, treatment of mesh complications, bulking and botulinum injections, sacral neuromodulation, urethral stricture, reconstructive surgery with bowel segments, and prosthetic surgery.